Stories are how we connect with & understand one another.

 - Neil Gaiman, Make Good Art

-If you can uncover your own brand story and tell it compellingly, you'll stand out from the crowd (and amongst many other benefits, you'll never have to compete on price again).
+If you can uncover your own story and tell it compellingly, you'll stand out from the crowd (and among many other benefits, you won’t have to compete on price again).
 And if you infuse your web copy and newsletters and social media updates with stories, your writing will automatically be much more engaging and memorable.

 Most importantly though, once we uncover the story that's at the heart of your business, you'll be able to express what you stand for with a clarity and conviction that draws your perfect-fit clients towards you.